Top

 JEONJU HANOK VILLAGE + SEASONAL ATTRACTIONS | Jeonju is Korea’s largest urban hanok village, with over 700 traditional homes and experiences.
 See it AND the best attraction for the season.
 (Autumn looks perfect, with a stop at Jangtaesan Recreational Forest too!)
 Check options here.

-What can I do at Eunpyeong Hanok Village?
+What to do at Eunpyeong Hanok Village?

 There’s enough activities at Eunpyeong Hanok Village to fill at least half a day.
 If you include visits to Jingwansan and Samcheonsa Temple nearby, and a hike up to one of Bukhansan’s mighty peaks, you could easily spend a couple of days surrounded by nature and a peaceful atmosphere.